Setting up a Reverse Proxy with MySpeed

 }

-Now you just have to activate the file and restart the reverse proxy.
+}# Activate the file and restart the reverse proxy

 sudo ln -s /etc/nginx/sites-available/myspeed.conf /etc/nginx/sites-enabled/myspeed.conf